 - Action plan for establishing a strong social media presence across multiple platforms to build direct engagement with customers and help meet key business objectives.

 - Crisis communication plan for effectively managing negative customer feedback on social media, such as best practices for providing prompt, personalized support to directly address customer concerns and turn negative impacts into positive customer experiences.

 Case study: Social analytics foretold escalating customer issues with Citibank

 As part of our social media analytics, we built up a proprietary database of over 350 million social media comments (from Twitter, Facebook, and industry blogs) related to the top 100 banks and credit unions.
-Using text analytics, we mined this data to identify key issues and trends in the financial services industry.
+Using NLP and text analytics, we mined this data to identify key issues and trends in the financial services industry.
 One standout was discovering a concurrent spike in social media feedback and Consumer Financial Protection Bureau (CFPB) complaints about Citibank credit card interest rates.